 AL: The technology can match an infinite range of color, so there is no limit on it.
 However, for the convenience of our customers, you’ll see a language of skin tones.
 We’ve developed 54 skin tones that we have named with really easy to remember names like “Rich 3.”
 This empowers the customer to know the color of their skin.
 We really envision a future where everyone just knows the color of their skin after scanning once, and is able to shop anywhere.

-Spotlyte: Within the past two years since you launched Nudest, there has been a significant shift in the beauty space toward more inclusive skin tone offerings.
+Spotlyte: Within the past few years since you launched Nudest, there has been a significant shift in the beauty space toward more inclusive skin tone offerings.
 How has this impacted your business?

 AL: It’s been really great for us.
 When we first got started, it was a bit more challenging to explain the importance of diversifying the color nude to the investment community and tech investors.
 It was up to us to create the business case and show that the need existed through surveys with customer quotes.